AdamSobieski/Foundation/Notes/Graph-based Selectors.md

 It appears that this syntax matches entire paths of nodes and edges and not single nodes or edges to apply styling to.

-A solution, in these regards, is to utilize a single question-mark in the selector.
+A solution, in these regards, involves utilization of a question-mark.

 ```css
 :?node([attr="value"]):edge(*):node(.has-selection) { color: blue; }